Unity-Technologies/2d-spriteshape-samples/Documentation/SpriteShape.md

 ![image alt text](images/image_7.png)

 At the bottom of the angle ranges tool, manually adjust the values for the Start and End points of a selected angle range to further refine it.
-To delete an angle range, first select the range to be removed, then delete it with the **Shift+Del****/Cmd+Del **keys.
+To delete an angle range, first select the range to be removed, then delete it with the **Shift+Del**/**Cmd+Del**keys.

 ![image alt text](images/image_8.png)